collins-ps/CAPP30239_FA22/week_03/README.md

 ## Potential data points
 Potential data points include data on surface air temperature (mean, max, and min), humidity levels, amount of rainfall, and sunshine duration.
 ## Any concerns about the data
-I am concerned that the data might not paint a comprehensive picture of how climate in Singapore has changed.
+I am concerned that there not be clear patterns in the data based on the visualization that is prepared on the landing page for the datasets; but I also think this underscores the need to do a better visualization as the climate in Singapore has definitely changed due to global warning and the visualizations should reflect this reality.
 ## Identify if source is primary or secondary
 Data is a primary source.